littleBane/adsb-rpi/README.md

 * Bonus, each service to which we feed will provide different statistics and visualizations of our data as well as access to many more features!

 #### Notes on the Setup:
 * There will be a step to sign up for each account at the appropriate time during the setup.
-We will be setting up accounts for; FlightAware, OpenSky Network, FightRadar24 and NoIP.
+We will be setting up accounts for; [FlightAware.com], [OpenSky-Network.org], [FightRadar24.com] and NoIP.
 Again, we can sign up for these accounts during the installation process which will simplify the process.

 ## Prerequisites:
 There are hardware, software, accounts and information that you must provide to complete this project.
 Here we will go over the different prerequisites by category.